-If you break your A50 screen, you are not alone.
+You found your Samsung Galaxy A50 screen broken?
+Dony woory you are not alone.
 Many people across Australia are having the same problem.
 Is it because you sat on it or you just dropped your phone from a higher place?
 No matter what happened, you are now stuck with a cracked screen and the only thing you can do is fix it.

-When an accident like this happens, users can choose between two options.
-If you are inexperienced, you can take your phone to a repair store and leave the device in the hands of a professional technician and pay high prices.
-Or you can fix your screen all by yourself.
+At the point when accident like this occurs, clients can pick between two alternatives.
+On the off chance that you are unpracticed, you can take your telephone to a fix store and leave the gadget in the possession of an expert professional and follow through on significant expenses.
+Or then again you can fix your screen on your own.

 If you want to fix it yourself, the first thing you will need is to find a legitimate supplier of replacement screens.
 If you live in Australia, Fixo is the best solution.
 We have a wide array of screens for different mobile devices.
 All the replacement parts we have here are of great quality and look as good as original parts.